 - flymake-ansible-lint: Provides on-the-fly syntax checking for Ansible playbooks and roles, ensuring code quality.

 - flymake-bashate: Integrates bashate for syntax checking of Bash scripts in real-time within Emacs.
+(Emacs also offers a built-in Flymake backend for ShellCheck.)

-By focusing on these essential packages that favor built-in Emacs functions, the Emacs configuration was simplified while still maintaining a highly functional setup.
+By focusing on these packages, the Emacs configuration was simplified while still maintaining a highly functional setup.

 And you, what Emacs packages are you using?